 \subsection{Formulation for simplified physical models}

-Whilst the gFLA formulation in section \ref{sec:gfla} is applicable to general equations of motion and evaporation for spherical droplets modelled as point masses in a dilute suspension, by further assuming that the carrier flow density is much less than that of the dispersed phase, the applicability is then restricted to gas-droplet flows.
+Whilst the gFLA formulation in Section \ref{sec:gfla} is applicable to general equations of motion and evaporation for spherical droplets modelled as point masses in a dilute suspension, by further assuming that the carrier flow density is much less than that of the dispersed phase, the applicability is then restricted to gas-droplet flows.
 Making the additional assumption of a low droplet Reynolds number enables the droplet momentum to be modelled using a linear drag law.
 For a simplified physical model of evaporation, all heat at the droplet surface is taken to be spent on evaporation, then the droplet evaporation rate $\varphi = \varphi ({r},t)$ is only dependent on the radius ${r}$, and independent of position $\bm{x}$ and velocity $\bm{v}$.
-Under these conditions, the associated forms of $\bm{f}$ and $\varphi$ from Eqs.~\eqref{eq:part-rad-eom} are given by
+Under these conditions, the associated nondimensional forms of $\bm{f}$ and $\varphi$ from Eqs.~\eqref{eq:part-rad-eom} are given by

-where $St$ is the droplet Stokes number, $\bm{u}(\bm{x},t)$ is the carrier flow velocity and $\delta$ is the rate of change of the droplet surface area.
+where $St_0^*$ is a reference Stokes number corresponding to droplets of characteristic radius $r_{d0}^*$, $\bm{u}(\bm{x},t)$ is the carrier flow velocity and $\delta$ is the rate of change of the droplet surface area.
 In this case the equations of evolution for system \eqref{eq:Jacobian-evolution} simplify to